 - 2.17 In addition, we carry out an annual Stability Check of all private registered providers which own 1,000 or more social housing units.
 A Stability Check is a financially focussed assessment of a provider's most recent business plan and annual accounts.
 It focuses on indicators of financial robustness and considers evidence of any significant changes in risk profile.
-In assessing a provider's governance grade as part of a Stability Check, our work is limited to verifying that the information contained in the standard regulatory returns does not appear inconsistent with the provider's existing published governance grade. - 2.18 In carrying out a Stability Check, as outlined above, we primarily extract information from regulatory returns, in particular, providers' financial forecast returns (FFRs) and their annual accounts.
+In assessing a provider's governance grade as part of a Stability Check, our work is limited to verifying that the information contained in the standard regulatory returns does not appear inconsistent with the provider's existing published governance grade. - 2.18 In carrying out a Stability Check, we primarily extract information from regulatory returns, in particular, providers' FFRs and their annual accounts.
 We use the FFR to gather medium to long-term business planning data in a standard format.
-Our expectation is that registered providers will complete the FFR at group level.8 The information provided through the FFR helps, in particular, to inform our assessment of a provider's ability to meet the requirements of the viability elements of the Governance and Financial Viability Standard and the Value for Money Standard. - 2.19 We expect the financial forecast information to reflect a provider's strategy and to have been tested against changes to key assumptions.
-As part of the Stability Check we also review providers' Value for Money self-assessments to help us determine if they are meeting the requirements of the Value for Money Standard.
-We do not anticipate that providers will be required to supply supplementary information for a Stability Check, unless our review generates concerns or doubts about an existing published judgement. - 2.20 We will re-publish a provider's existing grades if, following a Stability Check, we conclude that there is no evidence to indicate we need to change them.
-On the other hand, where a Stability Check generates evidence indicating that an existing judgement may need to be revised, further assessment will be undertaken.
-This may involve follow up with the provider and in some cases an IDA.
+Our expectation is that registered providers will complete the FFR at group level.
+The information provided through the FFR helps, in particular, to inform our assessment of a provider's ability to meet the requirements of the viability elements of the Governance and Financial Viability Standard and the Value for Money Standard. - 2.19 We expect the financial forecast information to reflect a provider's strategy.
+It should be an accurate reflection of what the provider intends to do, including for example, its projected development activity.
+The financial forecast should be tested against changes to key assumptions and key financial risks (multivariate scenario testing or stress testing).
+The results of this testing should be reported to the regulator. - 2.20 As part of the Stability Check we also review providers' performance against their own value for money targets and the metrics set out by the regulator and how that performance compares to peers, to help us determine if they are meeting the requirements of the Value for Money Standard.
+We do not anticipate that providers will be required to supply supplementary information for a Stability Check, unless our review generates concerns or doubts about an existing published judgement.